 We are thrilled that the Honors House is now located in NIU's New Residence Hall Complex, which features 12-person “cluster-style” living!
 We hope you'll consider joining us there as you look at your housing options for next year.
+We think you will find that it is a great place to call home.
+But don't take our word for it, hear what our students are saying.

 The Honors House occupies 200 beds in the East Residential Hall, which sits closest to Annie Glidden Road.
 If you'd like to receive details on living in the new Honors House, please send an email to email@example.com.
 We will happily follow up with more information.